Over 100 members in 35 countries are currently teaching Ada and SPARK using the GNAT Academic Program.

 GAP helps put Ada and SPARK at the forefront of university study.

 GAP’s primary objective is to provide a collaborative platform for educational materials, knowledge, and resources.
-It enables the creation and exchange of ideas about using Ada, SPARK and GNAT within an academic setting.
+It enables the creation and exchange of ideas about using Ada and SPARK within an academic setting.
 It also encourages teachers to share experiences with these languages from their professional work.

-Membership in GAP includes access to a worldwide community of academic professionals and a wealth of knowledge and resources, including:
+Membership in GAP includes access to a worldwide community of academic and industry professionals offering a wealth of knowledge and resources to inspire new courses and projects, including: